What is an Original Issue Discount (OID)?

 While the bond owner receives no interest until maturity, the discounted price of the bond is subject to income tax.
 This is due to the conceptual calculation of the price discount as, effectively, additional income to the bond owner.
-In the perspective of the IRS, the eventual payout is treated as income.
-Thus, the OID is effectively a zero coupon bond treated with annual tax payments based on the expected future payouts.
+From the perspective of the IRS, the eventual payout is treated as income.
+Thus, the OID is effectively a zero-coupon bond treated with annual tax payments based on the expected future payouts.

 The legal structure of the original issue discount is designed to prevent manipulation of taxes and interest income.
 Since the income is amortized through the life of the bond, as opposed to calculated on maturity, purchasers of the OID are unable to defer income recognition.

 The following debt instruments are exempt from the tax recognition rules outlined above.
 This list, however, is not exhaustive: